 Students should be aware that all original records, letters and other documents provided to AUD as part of the admissions process will remain university property.
+Students are required to submit copies of the original documents, with these copies bearing the original required stamps and attestations.
 Physical records for rejected applicants and "no-shows," which are not collected within two years of submission, are destroyed.